Simulating Real-World Systems as a Programmer cover

 Why simulate real-world systems?

-What can you do with these simulations?
+What can you do with simulations?

 One of the most compelling uses for simulations of real-world systems is in powering decision-making technologies.